Are you meditating wrong? It’s a question we ask ourselves time and time again.

 2. You’re Attached to the End Result

 Are you meditating only for the benefits alone?
-All you want is to be less stressed out, or maybe you want to become enlightened?
+All you want is to be less stressed, or maybe your ultimate goal is enlightenment?

-Whatever your ultimate reason for starting to meditate, it can be easy to attach ourselves to the end result.
-Then, when we don’t experience those benefits, or feel like we’re moving backwards, then we lose ourselves to frustration.
+Whatever your main reasons for starting to meditate, it can be easy to get attached to the end result.
+Then, when you don’t experience those benefits, or feel like you’re moving backwards, then you lose yourself to frustration.

 Meditation is all about the present moment.
 The results will come, and maybe when they do come you won’t care so much about them.